ClusterCockpit/cc-doc/content/en/docs/tutorials/prod-intro.md

 ## Common problems

-Up front here is a list with common issues people are facing when installing ClusterCockpit for the first time:
+Up front here is a list with common issues people are facing when installing ClusterCockpit for the first time.

 ### Inconsistent metric names across components